Kotlin/kotlin-spec/src/kotlin.core/expressions.md

 The condition expression must have type `kotlin.Boolean` (TODO(): or be smartcasted to it!), otherwise it is a type error.

+> When used as expressions, conditional expressions are special in the sense of operator
+> precedence: they have the highest (same as all primary expressions) priority when
+> placed on the right side of any binary expression, but when placed on the left side,
+> they have the lowest priority.
+For details, see the [grammar][Syntax grammar]

 ### When expression

 **_whenExpression_:**
   ~  `when` {_NL_} [`(` _expression_ `)`] {_NL_} `{` {_NL_} {_whenEntry_ {_NL_}} {_NL_} `}`

+**_whenEntry_:**
+  ~  _whenCondition_ {{_NL_} `,` {_NL_} _whenCondition_} {_NL_} `->` {_NL_} _controlStructureBody_ [_semi_]
+    | `else` {_NL_} `->` {_NL_} _controlStructureBody_ [_semi_]

+**_whenCondition_:**
+  ~  _expression_
+    | _rangeTest_
+    | _typeTest_

+**_rangeTest_:**
+  ~  _inOperator_ {_NL_} _expression_

+**_typeTest_:**
+  ~  _isOperator_ {_NL_} _type_

+**When expression** is alike a **conditional expression** in the sense that it allows several different other expressions (*cases*) to be evaluated depending on boolean conditions.
+The key difference, however, is that when expressions may include several different conditions.
+When expression has two different forms: with bound value and without it.

+**When expression without bound value** (the form where the expression enclosed in parantheses is absent) evaluates one of the many different expressions based on corresponding conditions present in the same *when entry*.
+Each entry consists of a boolean *condition* (or a special `else` condition), each of which is checked and evaluated in order of appearance.
+If the current condition evaluates to `true`, the corresponding expression is evaluated and the value of when expression is the same as the evaluated expression.
+All remaining conditions and expressions are not evaluated.
+The `else` branch is a special branch that evaluates if none of the branches above it evaluated to `true`.

+> Informally speaking, you can always replace the `else` branch with literal `true` and
+> the semantics of the entry would not change

+The `else` entry is also special in the sense that it **must** be the last entry in the expression, otherwise a compiler error must be generated.

+**When expression with bound value** (the form where the expression enclosed in parantheses is present) are very similar to the form without bound value, but use different syntax for conditions.
+In fact, it supports three different condition forms:

+- *Type test condition*: type checking operator [TODO: link] followed by type.
+The condition generated is a type check expression [TODO: link] with the same operator and the same type, but an implicit left hand side, which has the same value as the bound expression.
+- *Contains test condition*: containment operator [TODO: link] followed by an expression; The condition generated is a containment check expression [TODO: link] with the same operator and the same right hand side expression, but an implicit left hand side, which has the same value as the bound expression.
+- *Any other expression*.
+The condition generated is an equality operator [TODO: link], with the left hand side being the bound expression, and the right hand side being the expression placed inside the entry.
+- The `else` condition, which works the exact same way as it would in the form without bound expression.

+> This also means that if this form of `when` contains a boolean expression, it is not
+> checked directly as if it would be in the other form, but rather checked for **equality**
+> with the bound variable, which is not the same thing.

+The type of the resulting expression is the [least upper bound][Least upper bound] of the types of all the entries (TODO(): not that simple).
+If the entries are non-exhaustive (TODO(): wat????), the resulting expression has type [`kotlin.Unit`][`kotlin.Unit`] and the whole construct may not be used as an expression, but only as a statement.

+#### TODO()

+- When exhaustiveness checks

 ### Cast expression